Citation, DOI, disclosures and article data

-Dental caries are areas of focal enamel and dentin deminerlisation.
-There are multiple theories in their pathogenesis but contributing factors include a combination of diet, anatomy, oral cavity microbiome and time 1,2.
+Focal enamel and dentin demineralization result in cavity formation.
+There are multiple theories for their pathogenesis but contributing factors include a combination of a sugar-rich diet, anatomy, oral cavity microbiome, poor dental hygiene, hyposalivation and time 1,2.

 - approximal: occur between teeth